Advanced Practice Nurse Requirements in Idaho

 Educational standards will increase in 2016.
 The Board wrote, in a document of frequently asked questions, that upcoming changes were for the sake of aligning Idaho to the Consensus Model for APRN Regulation and bringing the state in line with a future national norm (http://ibn.idaho.gov/IBNPortal/IBON/FAQS/APPN%20FAQ%202011-2013.pdf).
 Idaho advanced practice nurses are sometimes referred to as Advanced Practice Professional Nurses, or APPNs, and sometimes as Advanced Practice Registered Nurses, or APRNs; the latter is the more common title nationwide and the one selected by the Consensus Model.

-Advanced practice nurses must complete approved educational programs.
+Advanced practice nurses must complete approved educational programs (Nurse Practitioner programs in Idaho).
 APRN programs are to be nationally accredited by recognized accrediting agencies.
 Nurse Practitioners of Idaho, a state professional association, notes that the program itself is to be accredited, not just the institution.

 Future students will be required to complete graduate or post-graduate education.
 Students are not required to meet this requirement, however, if they complete their advanced practice programs before 2016.